purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-messaging-extensions.md

 ### Mobile considerations

-Some text about mobile best practices.
+Some info about mobile best practices.

 ## Real-world examples